-SEED went on to install a gravity-fed pipeline to a community kiosk on the perimeter of the school grounds with the intention of sharing the water with the community.
-As of 2020, SEED have handed over responsibility of the management and maintenance of the community kiosk and rainwater harvesting system in general to Tatirano Social Enterprise.
-New management structures put in place will see a female Tatirano Agent employed to manage, maintain and sell the water to the local community.
+SEED went on to install a gravity-fed pipeline to a community kiosk sharing the water with the community.
+As of 2020, SEED have handed over responsibility of rainwater harvesting system to Tatirano Social Enterprise.
+Tatirano's third female Tatirano Agent, Madame Harena, has been employed to manage, maintain and sell the water to the local community.
 The revenue gained will contribute to the Agent's salary and to maintenance costs.

 With your help…

 - $5000 — a 40,000 litre system for a community water kiosk to serve 200 of the most vulnerable families

 - $2600 — a 20,000 litre system for a community water kiosk to serve 100 of the most vulnerable families

 - $1000 — a 5,000 litre system to supply a school of 300 students with clean water for handwashing and drinking during the school day

 - $500 — five 500 litre home systems for 5 of the most vulnerable families to have clean water at home

 - $100 — one 500 litre home system for a vulnerable family to have clean water at home